 The pen flies off the table.

-I feel my invisible roommate staring at me from the side of the table, behind the framed photo.
+I feel that my invisible roommate stares at me as she stands next to the framed photo.

 “You looked so delicious… Wait a second, you were alive when the picture was taken!
 How did you die?”

 I hear nothing, not even the slight whispers that come your way when a ghost is screaming at you.

 “Maybe… Maybe you committed suicide?”
 I suggest.
 “But your eyes tell me that you didn’t.
 They suggest that you were full of life and that you were taken from this world before your time.
 Oh, how I wish you could talk and tell me what happened to you.
 You’re probably the most beautiful woman I have ever seen, with or without clothes,” I mutter as I keep staring at her frozen face.
 “Listen, me asking you questions that don’t have yes or no answers will only frustrate you.
 I’ll buy a ouija board.
 How does that sound to you?
 They probably sell them on Amazon.
 I’ll figure out this exact address and then have some breathing person send me my order.”

 I haven’t finished the sandwich, but the sooner I order that ouija board, the sooner I’ll get to communicate properly with my sensual roommate.
 I walk out of the living room to explore the rest of the house, looking for Asier’s bedroom or his office.

 “I bet this guy had a computer.
 Everyone has a computer these days.
 Back when I killed myself, the internet had barely started becoming a thing, and computers were still hella expensive.”